neams-th-coe/cardinal/doc/content/tutorials/openmc_fluid.md

-and in the figures in this tutorial require a finer mesh and more particles than in the input files we set up for this tutorial - the input files in this tutorial still require parallel resources to run, but should be more tractable for pedagogical purposes.
+and in the figures in this tutorial require a finer mesh and more particles than in the input files we set up for this tutorial - the input files in this tutorial still require parallel resources to run, but should be faster-running.
 Parameters that have been set to coarser values than what was used for the plots in this tutorial and in [!cite](novak_2021c) are noted where applicable.